stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/NVIC/DMA_WFIMode/readme.txt

 the DMA1 Channely is configured to transfer 10 data from the EVAL COM1 USART data register to a predefined buffer, DST_Buffer, and to generate an interrupt at the end of the transfer.
-The EVAL COM1 USART receives data from Hyperterminal.
+The EVAL COM1 USART receives data from HyperTerminal.
 A LED1 is toggled with a frequency depending on the system clock, this is used to indicate whether the MCU is in WFI or RUN mode.